Play your part in a Fringe for everyone

 - A Changing Places toilet in the George Square area during the Fringe – Changing Places toilets are fully accessible toilets with adult-sized changing benches and hoists for people with complex disabilities.

-- Sensory backpacks for children and adults on the autism spectrum to borrow in August to make their visit to the Fringe as relaxed and stress-free as possible.
+- Sensory backpacks for autistic children and adults to borrow in August to make their visit to the Fringe as relaxed and stress-free as possible.

-- BSL interpreted performances at the Virgin Money Street Events.
+- BSL interpreted performances at the Fringe street events.

 Everyone has the right to experience the thrill of live performance.
 Help us to make the Edinburgh Festival Fringe the most inclusive festival in the world.